By chance, in

 recuperating, my father had the opportunity to talk to some of the

-men who were still recovering from wounds suffered during D-Day five months earlier.
-To a
+men who were still recovering from wounds suffered during D-Day the

 man, they agreed this attack was terrifying beyond explanation.